Editor’s Note: This post was updated on August 31, 2018, for accuracy and comprehensiveness. It was originally published on September 17, 2015

 Image Credit: Flickr

-- 1 can of beer contains 154 calories – more than a single slice of bread
+- 1 pitcher of beer contains 1,156 calories – more than a single slice of bread

-- 1 shot of whiskey contains 105 calories
+- 1 Jager Bomb shot contains 144 calories

-The only thing easier than drinking these calories is forgetting that you drank them; however, your body doesn’t forget.
-It keeps track of everything, and according to the CDC, it’s the calories that you consume over a 24-period that contribute to weight gain or loss.
+The only thing easier than drinking these calories is forgetting that you drank them; however, your body composition doesn’t forget.
+It keeps track of everything, and according to the CDC, it’s the calories that you consume over a 24-period that contribute to body weight gain or loss.
 That means adding on 1,000 calories after dinner still counts; whether you remember them or not.
 If you do choose to drink, make sure you limit yourself as much as possible to avoid weight gain!

 3. Don’t quit being active!

 In high school, many people are involved with sports.
-However, at the college level, it’s much more difficult to be involved in school athletics as college sports are fiercely competitive.
-Priorities change as well; many people find new interests and devote more time to other activities, not the least of which is their schoolwork.
+However, at the college level, it can much more difficult to be involved in school athletics as college sports are fiercely competitive.
+Priorities change as well; many first year students find new interests and devote more time to other activities, not the least of which is their schoolwork.

-Although not everyone was a high school athlete, this point is just one part of a greater trend amongst college students: the average student steadily reduces their physical activity time by 6% from the first semester of college through their seventh semester.
+Although not everyone was a former student-athlete, this point is just one part of a greater trend amongst college students: the average student steadily reduces their physical activity time by 6% from the first semester of college through their seventh semester.

 There are many ways that a student can be active and burn more calories throughout the day.
 It just takes a little creativity.
 Start with these tips to increase your activity level:

 - Always taking the stairs instead of the elevator